 and make some of their very best friends.

-Almost 100 years later, now fourth generation and new campers alike return to camp each summer to experience the kindness and community the gives Rockbrook its spirit.
+Now 100 years later, fourth generation and new campers alike return to camp each summer to experience the kindness and community that gives Rockbrook its spirit.

 Starting a Girls Camp